 1. Use Find and Replace Option to Search Links in Excel

-The easiest and most common option to find a link is to use Find and Replace option.
+The easiest and most common option to find a link is to use the Find and Replace option.
 For instance, we have a grocery product datasheet that is linked to other workbooks containing sales data.
 Here is how we will find the links.

 - First, go to the active worksheet.

 - Then, type Ctrl+F or go to Home > Find & Select > Find.
 The Find and Replace window will pop up.
-In our example, our data is linked to another excel file.
+In our example, our data is linked to another Excel file.
 So, we will type .xl in Find what field.
-This is because excel files have extensions like .xlsx or .xlsm.
+This is because Excel files have extensions like .xlsx or .xlsm.
 You can change Within and Look in fields according to your preferences.
 Then, click Find All.

 - At last, you will get all the available links.

 Sometimes, we hyperlink data to other worksheets.
 Finding a hyperlink path is very easy.
 You just have to hover the mouse on the data that is hyperlinked to the external sheet.
-For example, we have some grocery items which are hyperlinked to their date-wise sales in another worksheet.
+For example, we have some grocery items that are hyperlinked to their date-wise sales in another worksheet.
 Now, we will show how to find the linked path.

 - Simply, put your mouse on the hyperlinked data and you will see the link.